pk-sarker/best-practices/README.md

 for a system’s requirements, attributes, and traces, with automatic links to external documents.

+#### Component based Architecture
+A system’s architecture is the most important deliverable that can be used to manage these different viewpoints and thereby controls the iterative and incremental development of a system throughout its life cycle.
+A system’s architecture encompasses the set of significant decisions about
+* The organization of a software system
+* The selection of the structural elements and their interfaces by which the system is composed
+* Their behavior, as specified by the collaborations among those elements
+* The composition of these structural and behavioral elements into progressively larger subsystems
+* The architectural style that guides this organization: these elements and their interfaces, their collaborations, and their composition

+Software architecture is concerned not only with structure and behavior but also with usage, functionality, performance, resilience, reuse, comprehensibility, economic and technology constraints and trade-offs, and aesthetic concerns.

+Building **resilient architectures** is important because they enable economically significant degrees of reuse, offer a clear division of work among teams of developers, isolate hardware and software dependencies that may be subject to change, and improve maintainability.

+Component-based development (CBD) is an important approach to software architecture because it enables the reuse or customization of existing components from thousands of commercially available sources.

+Coupled with the practice of developing software iteratively, using component-based architectures involves the continuous evolution of a system’s architecture.
+Each iteration produces an executable architecture that can be measured, tested, and evaluated against the system’s requirements.

+Using component-based architectures offers a number of solutions to the root causes of software development problems.
+1. Components facilitate resilient architectures.
+2. Modularity enables a clear separation of concerns among elements of a system that are subject to change.
+3. Reuse is facilitated by leveraging standardized frameworks (such as COM+, CORBA, and EJB) and commercially available components.
+4. Components provide a natural basis for configuration management.
+5. Visual modeling tools provide automation for componentbased development.

 ### References
 * The Rational Unified Process An Introduction by *Philippe Kruchten*